Sid6154/Vex-Visions-sensors-python/README.md

 # Vex-Visions-sensors-python
-this code will follow a specific(one) object after capturing it's image and colour
+this code will make the robot follow a specific(one) object after capturing it's image and colour